sanketg101/BCS_Mapping_of_Brain_Signals_2020/artifact_removal/Methodology_1.md

 The following link gives a detailed presentation describing the path used to remove blinks and detect the saccades.
 The presentation includes the graphs and the codes as well.
 * [Eye Data Processing] https://docs.google.com/presentation/d/1UuoW18Oohm3VGgWmZarZMC6u_dEdMHzRNl6bdSQf4V8/edit?usp=sharing

+The codes for the different stages have been uploaded.